Publishing your data

-This guide takes you through the process of publishing your data.
-You can also contact our support team who will be glad to help you every step of the way.
+This guide takes you through the process of publishing your grants data to the 360Giving Data Standard.

 Five steps to opening up your grants data

 Publishing will help to improve the accuracy of your data as you delve into the detail of what information you currently collect, how you want to present it and what information is missing.
 Begin by sketching out where information on your grantmaking is currently held and how often it is updated.
 Note how you categorise the types of data you gather.

 Talk through your findings with colleagues to gauge their interest in finding out more about open data publication and the 360Giving Data Standard.

 You can also learn from the experience of other publishers.
 We can put you in touch with other grantmakers to share best practice with you.

 Request your publisher prefix

 Once you have decided to publish data please contact firstname.lastname@example.org to request your own 360Giving publisher prefix.
 Your 360Giving prefix is needed to provide every grant with a unique identifier.
 For further information see our guidance about Identifiers.

 There are two ways of publishing to suit different capabilities.
 We can help you decide which works best:

 2. Export data direct from your grants database using the developer-friendly JSON schema.